TezDevs/digital-hooligan/docs/attention-first-draft.md

 To support that decision,
-only a small set of signals needs to be visible: error rate over the last few minutes, request latency trend, and whether a deploy occurred recently.
+only a small set of signals needs to be visible: recent error rate, latency trend, and whether a deploy just occurred.

 That’s it.

-CPU utilization, memory pressure, and long-term throughput trends may all be relevant later.
+CPU utilization, memory pressure, and long-term throughput all matter later.
-They are not required to decide whether to roll back now.
+They aren’t required to decide whether to roll back *now*.

-If error rates are climbing,
+If errors are climbing,
-latency is increasing,
+latency is rising,
 and a deploy just went out,
 the decision becomes clear quickly.

 If those signals are stable,
-waiting and investigating becomes safer.
+waiting and investigating is safer.

 The power of this approach
-is not in choosing the “right” metrics.
+isn’t choosing the “right” metrics.
-It’s in choosing metrics that serve a specific decision in a specific moment.
+It’s choosing metrics that serve a specific decision in a specific moment.

 The example is intentionally incomplete.
-Different systems will require different signals.
+Different systems require different signals.

 What matters is the method:
 start with the decision,
-and let that decision dictate what earns space on the main dashboard.
+and let it dictate what earns space on the main dashboard.

 ---